 The Network

 The communication program has produced thousands of successful alumni who currently work in New York City media.
-These alumni often return to the College to speak on panels, attend our careers fairs, and recruit students for internships and jobs.
+These alumni often return to the University to speak on panels, attend our careers fairs, and recruit students for internships and jobs.
 They are mentors who love looking out for fellow Jaspers.

 The best part is that your professional network begins right in the classroom.
 Your communication professors are all former and current industry professionals, as well.
 They bring their real-world experiences as seasoned advertisers, reporters and journalists to the table.